4phycs/4phycs.github.io/_posts/TimeSeries/2000-01-01-timeseries-1.md

 Let's consider another example, your heart rate.
 The beats are similar to each other.
 They are not identical to each other but indeed they are similar.
-The fact that heart beat are similar is why a doctor **can** read a cardiogram.
+The fact that the heart beats are similar to each other is why a doctor **can** read a cardiogram.
 If there was no "repetition" the doctor would have to examine each spot of the graph, and there would be no clear time scale.
 It would be essentially impossible to understand what is going on.
-The doctor can check for strange beats, simply because most of them exibit a normal behavior.
+The doctor can check for strange beats, simply because most of them exibit a `normal behavior`.

 `Anomaly` stems from **normality**.

 It might seem an obvious statement, but it becomes essentially useless to search for anomalies in an environment where there is no normal behavior.
 Think of a time series composed of points produced with a pseudo-random generator.
 You could probably measure average quantities and treat the single points as samples from a distribution but there would be no "structure".

-An anomaly is an observation that differs substantially from the others.
-This is essentially the "definition" of anomaly you can find in resarch articles on the subject.
-It is estremely vague.
+`An anomaly is an observation that differs substantially from the others`.
+This is  (almost verbatim) the "definition" of anomaly you can find in resarch articles on the subject.
+As you can notice It is estremely vague.
-However it tells us that anomaly detection is specific form of machine learning where one perfoms classification.
-There are just two classes:
+However it tells us that anomaly detection is specific form of `machine learning` called `classification`.
+In this case there are just two classes:
 - the normal observations:     this should be by far the most common class
 - the anomalous observations: very few examples (if any) of this class should be known